 We exist to be a lifeline when someone disappears.
 We provide free advice, support services and ways to find missing people.
-Last year we found 1,126 missing people, safeguarded 4,105 missing children and adults, supported 1,981 families with a missing loved one, and responded to an average of 161 contacts a day to our 24/7 helpline.
+Last year we found 1,126 missing people, safeguarded 4,105 missing children and adults, supported 1,981 families with a missing loved one, and responded to an average of 161 contacts a day to our free, confidential helpline.

 We have more than 20 years’ experience as specialists providing support to families and to missing people.
 Our partners include the National Crime Agency; police forces across the UK; voluntary organisations across Europe who share our Vision; and the University of Portsmouth’s Centre for the Study of Missing Persons.

 No. Thanks to our fantastic team of volunteers, pro bono partners, media partners, funders and individual supporters, all of our services are provided completely free of charge.

 No. Missing People is an independent charity funded by donations.
 We work in collaboration with a range of partners across the UK, including local police forces, the Association of Chief Police Officers (ACPO) and the Association of Chief Police Officers in Scotland (ACPOS).
 Find out more about our partners.